reed-college/2016_sds_lesson_notes/lesson_06_databases_part_one.markdown

 | total            | `numeric(10,2)`               | `NOT NULL`                  |
 | delivery\_method | `enum('in-store', 'shipped')` | `NULL`                      |

+This schema uses the SQL `enumeration` type, which restricts the the value of the column to a specified set of values.

 #### orders

 | Column Name    | PG Type                   | Properties                  |